jamiecwong/ecs-fargate-web-app/README.md

 The service will be running a single task/container to serve the web app.
 We will use K6 to send a high number of requests to the service to simulate a large number of users and force it to scale to multiple tasks/containers.

+K6 can be installed on Mac using Homebrew: `brew install k6`.
+Installation methods for alternate operating systems can be found [here](https://github.com/grafana/k6#install).

 `cd` into the root of the repo where `k6_script.js` is located.
 Modify the `k6_script.js`, replacing `<LOAD_BALANCER_DNS_NAME>` with the load balancer DNS name we received from the terraform apply output earlier.
 Save the file.